oVirt/ovirt-site/source/release/4.4.2/index.md

  - [BZ 1819260](https://bugzilla.redhat.com/1819260) **[RFE] enhance search filter for Storage Domains with free argument**

-   This RFE was resolved by

-1) change "size" to "free_size"
+   The following search filter properties for Storage Domains have been enhanced:

+- 'size' changed to 'free_size'

-2) add "total_size" to the search engine options
+- 'total_size' added to the search engine options

-3) change "used" to "used_size"

-4) adding "(GB)" when displaying 1-3 above
+- 'used' changed to 'used_size'

-for example , you can use now the followingf from the storage domains TAB
+For example , you can use now the following in the Storage Domains tab:

-"free_size > 6 and total_size < 20"
+"free_size > 6 GB and total_size < 20 GB"

 #### oVirt dependencies